Food is Medicine Community Action Plan

 - A demonstrated whole-patient care approach

-A demonstrated whole-patient care approach
+- A demonstrated whole-patient approach

 - Unwillingness to take a risk and try something innovative themselves, and instead waiting for their payer peers to innovate first and/or waiting for a mandate from Centers for Medicare & Medicaid Services (CMS)